 The scale of improvements may provide the opportunity to consider relocating or adding amenities.
 Additionally, accessibility improvements are required.
 Learn more (PDF) about possible inclusive playground improvements.

-Residents are invited to take a survey to provide feedback on what amenities are important to them in the park and make suggestions for possible park improvements.
-Give us your feedback by taking a short survey (estimated completion time is nine minutes).
+In July, residents were invited to take a survey to provide feedback on what amenities are important to them in the park and make suggestions for possible park improvements.
+Download or view survey results.

 - Landscape architect, Design Concepts, was awarded the design contract in February 2020 to work with the community on creating an overall improvement plan